torq-lang/book-jv/src/book_native_actors.md

 In this chapter, we provide the following sections:

-- [Northwind Database](./book_northwind_db.md) - how to use native actors to implement the Northwind database
+- [Northwind Database](./book_northwind_database.md) - how to implement the Northwind database using native actors
-- [Executors](./book_executors.md) - how to use different executors to partition actor thread pools
+- [Native Performance](./book_native_performance.md) - a performance evaluation of the Northwind database design